asif-salim/GCN-Graph_Convolutional_Network/README.md

 This is a TensorFlow implementation of the paper 'Framework for Designing Filters of Spectral Graph Convolutional Neural Networks in the context of Regularization Theory", (https://arxiv.org/abs/2009.13801)

-The implementation is an extension of the implementation codes of the paper by Thomas N. Kipf, Max Welling, [Semi-Supervised Classification with Graph Convolutional Networks](http://arxiv.org/abs/1609.02907) (ICLR 2017)

  ## Installation